mayank922/Port-Scanner/README.md

 # Port-Scanner
-A simple port scanner build in python using the folllowing modules
+A simple port scanner build in python using the folllowing modules:

    1.Argparse - For taking command line input

    2.Socket - For establishing a connection with the port

    3.Threading-For threading the scan to make it faster

-**usage:**  portscanner.py [-h] -H TGTHOST -p TGETPORT
+##**usage:**  portscanner.py [-h] -H TGTHOST -p TGETPORT

   This is a port scanner